How to Create Shade in a Hot Conservatory Using Shade Sails

 The fixings we used were ones recommended by the shade sail company.
 They are Stainless Steel Eye Plates - see the picture.
 They are not expensive, but they are very strong.
 They need to be screwed into place.

 It is a bit nerve racking, screwing into the plastic trim of a upvc conservatory, but it has worked well and we are only DIY people, not experts.
-We did it by first marking the holes with a Sharpie.
-Then we drilled the two holes using a drill bit one millimetre smaller than the screws (we used 4mm wide screws and a 3mm drill bit for ours).
+We did it by first marking the holes with a Sharpie pen.
+Then we drilled the two holes using a drill bit one millimetre smaller than the screws (we used 4mm wide screws and a 3mm drill bit for ours as an example).
 We used short, self tapping screws.
 We also used Gorilla Glue - a strong epoxy glue - on the back of the eye plate just to make sure because the screws needed are very short.
 You MUST drill the holes into the plastic first, do not be tempted to just screw straight in because you could make a crack in the plastic!

 Once we had the first two eyes screwed in, we attached two corners of our triangular sail so we could see the best place to attach the final corner.
 Play around a little to give you the best position.